VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 where, in general, $\operatorname{arg\, max}_{x}f (x)$ represents the value of $x$ for which $f (x)$ is maximal.
 Note that there might be more than one assignment that has the highest posterior probability.
 In this case, we can either decide that the MAP task is to return the set of possible assignments, or to return an arbitrary member of that set.
 > MAP 查询：在给定证据 $E=e$ 的情况下，变量子集 $W$ 最有可能的取值 $w$，注意取值可以不止一个

 It is important to understand the diference between MAP queries and probability queries.
 In a MAP query, we are finding the most likely joint assignment to $W$ .
-To find the most likely assignment to a single variable $A$ , we could simply compute $P (A\mid e)$ and then pick the most likely value. **However, the assignment where each variable individually picks its most likely value can be quite diferent from the most likely joint assignment to all variables simultaneously.** This phenomenon can occur even in the simplest case, where we have no evidence.
+To find the most likely assignment to a single variable $A$ , we could simply compute $P (A\mid e)$ and then pick the most likely value. **However, the assignment where each variable individually picks its most likely value can be quite different from the most likely joint assignment to all variables simultaneously.** This phenomenon can occur even in the simplest case, where we have no evidence.
 > 一组随机变量最优可能的联合取值不同于各个随机变量各自最优可能的单独取值

 #### 2.1.5.3 Marginal MAP Queries
 To motivate our second query type, let us return to the phenomenon demonstrated in example 2.4.
 Now, consider a medical diagnosis problem, where the most likely disease has multiple possible symptoms, each of which occurs with some probability, but not an overwhelming probability.
 On the other hand, a somewhat rarer disease might have only a few symptoms, each of which is very likely given the disease.
 As in our simple example, the MAP assignment to the data and the symptoms might be higher for the second disease than for the first one.
 The solution here is to look for the most likely assignment to the disease variable (s) only, rather than the most likely assignment to both the disease and symptom variables.
 This approach suggests the use of a more general query type.